kaibrowser/kai-browser/README.md

 2. Navigate to the **Settings** tab
 3. Enter your API key (Gemini, Claude, or OpenAI)
 4. Your key is stored securely using your system's keyring

+**API Key Storage:**
+- Keys are stored in your system's secure keyring (not plain text)
+- Linux: Uses `keyring` library with system keychain
+- Never shared or transmitted except to the selected AI provider
+- Can be deleted at any time through Settings

 #### Generate Extensions with Natural Language